Six Acts (film): Critical response

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 69% based on 13 reviews, and an average rating of 6.4/10.
 On Metacritic, the film has a weighted average score of 67 out of 100, based on 7 critics, indicating "generally favorable reviews".

 Six Acts was well received by critics.
 Fionnuala Halligan of Screen International called it an "Arresting debut", saying: "Six Acts is a completely universal film...
-If you don’t immediately recognize the people and situations on screen here, you’ve forgotten what it is to be 16. “ While at the Tribeca Film Festival, Complex (magazine) chose Six Acts to open their Tribeca "Must-See" list, describing the film as a "“Bold, devastating look at the psyche of a 16-year-old who's just trying to be accepted, albeit in the most self-destructive ways possible".
+If you don’t immediately recognize the people and situations on screen here, you’ve forgotten what it is to be 16. “ While at the Tribeca Film Festival, Complex chose Six Acts to open their Tribeca "Must-See" list, describing the film as a "“Bold, devastating look at the psyche of a 16-year-old who's just trying to be accepted, albeit in the most self-destructive ways possible".
 Sivan Levy's acting was described as a "Knockout performance".
 IndieWire was also praising Levy's performance, saying she had "unforgettably sharp features that suggest Bettie Page as a blade".
-Isaac Zablocki Huffington Post wrote: "Six Acts is both stylistically innovative as it captures a realism and represents a new lost generation similarly to Larry Clark's Kids (film).
+Isaac Zablocki Huffington Post wrote: "Six Acts is both stylistically innovative as it captures a realism and represents a new lost generation similarly to Larry Clark's Kids.